-Just like in the restaurant, you use up your leftover’s and creative an outstanding meal, or as we use to call them the nightly specials.
-Scallops are delicious and we don’t eat them enough but there sweet flavor was truly outstanding, and the only thing missing to make this a five star meal was a bottle of proseco……..next time!
+Scallops are delicious and we don’t eat them enough but there sweet flavor was truly outstanding, and the only thing missing to make this a five-star meal was a bottle of proseco……..next time!

 - sea salt and pepper to taste

-- In a saute pan with very little oil, sear the scallpps on both sides for good color
+In a very hot large saute pan add in the butter and oil.
+Sear the scallops on both sides for good color

-- place seared scallops in roasting pan with a little water and finish in a 350 degree oven for about 10 minutes.
+place seared scallops in roasting pan with a little water and finish in a 350-degree oven for 7-10 minutes.

 - Add corn to pan and saute for 5 minutes until partialy cooked.